robert1269/-magspoof/README.md

 -----

-# Based in work of SamyKamkar
+# Based in work of Samy Kamkar

 **Point of Contact:** [@SamyKamkar](https://twitter.com/samykamkar)